jetstream-cloud/js2docs/docs/faq/alloc.md

 #Jetstream2 Allocations FAQ

-!!!
-Note "XSEDE to ACCESS transition"

-     Please note that as XSEDE concludes operation and transitions to ACCESS, all of the allocations documentation will need to be updated.
-We will get it updated to reflect ACCESS as soon as possible.
-Thank you for your patience.</br>

 ####I was added to an allocation but I get an error like this trying to log in

 >    ````{"error":{"code":401,"message":"The request you have made requires authentication.","title":"Unauthorized"}}````